pawy/url_shortener/README.md

      */
     public static $sortAlphabetically;
     /**
+     * @var Show only the last n shortened URLs, this only works when alphabetic order is disabled (0 means no limit) */ public static $limitDisplayedShorten;
+    /**
      * @var Allow API-Calls to create shortened URLs by HTTP-GET-Request, this service will also be password protected if the site is
      */
     public static $allowAPICalls;